TJ-Projects3/RAGPipeline-RateMyProfessor/README.md

-Rate My Professor AI makes picking professors and courses way easier for students by providing in-depth summaries and analysis of each individual professor.
+Rate My Professor AI makes picking professors and courses hassle-free for students by providing in-depth summaries and analysis of each individual professor.
 Uses a RAG pipeline to fetch reviews from a Pinecone database, embed them, and build up a knowledge base for the chatbot and services.
+This will allow students to see which teacher is best for them in an efficient, insightful way, giving an edge into the next semester

 ## Getting Started